 More and more food, cosmetic, biotechnological and medical products, as well as scientific advances, are based on genetic resources, and traditional knowledge associated with them provides researchers with valuable information about special properties and/or benefits of those resources and their possible utilization to develop, for example, new medical or cosmetic products.

-Prior to the entry into force of the Nagoya Protocol, unique species of animals and plants (the ones wildly inhabiting, for example, the countries of Asia, Africa and Latin America or growing in them) often became objects of biopiracy – the appropriation, patenting and commercial use of genetic resources and traditional knowledge of local communities without their permission and compensatory payments to them.
+Prior to entry into force of the Nagoya Protocol, unique species of animals and plants (the ones such countries as Asia, Africa and Latin America are rich in) often used to become the objects of biopiracy – appropriation, patenting and commercial use of genetic resources and traditional knowledge of local communities without their permission and compensatory payments to them.